- Normal precautions

 General Travel Advice

 Due to the aforementioned conflict in neighbouring Ukraine, flights to and from Minsk are now very limited.
 Irish citizens wishing to leave Belarus should do so immediately via the land borders with Poland, Latvia or Lithuania.
+Please note that a number of land border crossings between Belarus and EU Member States have been closed in recent times.
+The following border crossings for passenger vehicles remain in operation but may be subject to closure at short notice in the future:

 Please note that any Irish citizen who entered Belarus via Minsk airport will need to go to a police station to request an exit visa if they wish to leave the country via a land border.
 This is because the standard visa issued to travellers upon arrival at Minsk airport only permits them to leave Belarus via the airport and not via land borders.
 Belarusian border guards will not let you leave the country unless you have the correct exit visa.